psikoi/Genetic-Algorithm/README.md

 # Genetic Evolution Algorithm
-My take on the algorithmic version of Darwinian evolution.

-This project was an attempt at simulating the Darwining genetic evolution on various programmable examples.
+This project is an attempt at simulating the Darwining genetic evolution on various programmable examples.

+# Components
+  examples  - Implementation/usage examples (currently only includes string search). genetic   - The genetic components and interfaces to be implemented and used.

-# Test
+# Genetic Components
+  Gene